 Generating a Module Manifest

-Before publishing a module to the gallery, I need to make a module manifest file.
-You might have seen these before if you’ve downloaded other modules, they end in a .psd1 file extension.
-The purpose of this manifest is to include additional information about the module, such as the author, other dependent modules, define system requirements, and what members to export from the module.
+You must make a module manifest file before publishing a module to the gallery.
+If you’ve downloaded other modules, you might have seen these before; they end in a .psd1 file extension.
+This manifest aims to include additional information about the module, such as the author, other dependent modules, define system requirements, and what members to export from the module.
 The manifest file itself is a table of key:value pairs.
-The manifest file links to the module by naming the manifest the same as the module and storing them together in the module’s root directory.
+The manifest and module files must have the same name as the module, and you place them together in the module’s root directory.

-Luckily, I don’t have to write this module manifest from scratch.
-Included in PowerShell is the cmdlet New-ModuleManifest.
-The minimum parameters needed for the cmdlet are -Path to create the .psd1 file and -PassThru to send the output to the pipeline and to the file.
+You can generate a module manifest file using the PowerShell cmdlet New-ModuleManifest.
+The minimum parameters needed for the cmdlet are Path to create the .psd1 file and PassThru to send the output to the pipeline and to the file.

 New-ModuleManifest `